dhoulder/lizard-evolution/README-NCI.md

 git checkout master
 ```

-To build using the Intel compiler.
-Use this recipe if you intend to
+To build using the Intel compiler, paste the following commands into your
+/bin/bash terminal window.

-build the R package as well.
+Use this recipe if you intend to build the R package as well as the standalone
+dreadds executable.
 ```
 module purge
 module load pbs # In case you want to submit jobs etc.